TartanMalcolm/Dreamcatching/Card Game/TracerBullet06/Narrative.md

 Have editted down the session to the JSON as I'm getting repeated Error Streaming run.
 Possibly session too long?

-## CHAPTER 2 - Create a folder structure and temp JSON
+## CHAPTER 2 - Use Hal to improve the schema in the last step:

 ### Session Prompt